For SQL Server 2014 and lower, see sqlcmd Utility.

-To set the XML mode off, use the following command:
+To set the XML mode to off, use the following command:

 The GO command should not appear before the XML OFF command is issued because the XML OFF command switches sqlcmd back to row-oriented output.

-XML (streamed) data and rowset data cannot be mixed.
-If the XML ON command has not been issued before a Transact-SQL statement that outputs XML streams is executed, the output will be garbled.
-If the XML ON command has been issued, you cannot execute Transact-SQL statements that output regular row sets.
+XML (streamed) data and rowset data can't be mixed.
+If the XML ON command hasn't been issued before a Transact-SQL statement that outputs XML streams is executed, the output is garbled.
+Once the XML ON command has been issued, you can't execute Transact-SQL statements that output regular row sets.